nuac-admin/nuac-release-four/_waters/taverham.md

     rule-hdr-para: NUAC access is by arrangement with Taverham Mills Fishery and as part of this arrangement the following rules **MUST** be followed;
 rules:
   - rule-desc: NUAC member must have pre-booked their day's fishing as per booking instructions below.
-  - rule-desc: NUAC Guest tickets are not permitted (Day tickets for Lake No.1 can be purchased in advance from the Visitor Centre).
+  - rule-desc: NUAC Guest tickets are not permitted (Day tickets for Costessey No.1 Lake can be purchased in advance from the Visitor Centre or [online](https://anglianwaterparks.co.uk/bookings-permit/select-permit/8/168/coarse/new)).
   - rule-desc: Members must carry their NUAC membership card and EA rod licence at all times, and show them upon request.
   - rule-desc: Please display your NUAC car parking permit when you park your car in the **designated** car parks (as indicated on the map below).
   - rule-desc: NUAC member is only entitled to fishing on the River Wensum and Costessey No.1 Lake, **no fishing on any other lakes** associated with Taverham Mills Fishery.